ivonsilva1/Solara-Executor/README.md

 # Security and Privacy 🔒

-• Antivirus Compatibility: It is recommended to temporarily disable Microsoft Defender during installation, as it may mistakenly flag the executor as a threat.
-Always download from trusted sources. ⚠️
+• Antivirus Compatibility: It is recommended to temporarily disable Microsoft Defender during installation, as it may mistakenly flag the executor as a threat. ⚠️

 • User Privacy: Be cautious with personal data when using community features.